google-deepmind/jax_privacy/README.md

 *   A library of core components for implementing differentially private machine learning algorithms in JAX.
-*   A JAX-based machine learning DP pipeline using components from the library to experiment with image classification models.
+*   A JAX-based machine learning DP pipeline using components from the library to experiment with image classification models

 This code is open-sourced with the main objective of transparency and reproducibility for research purposes, and includes production-focused APIs for